 DreaMed Diabetes’s CE approved GlucoSitter™, which is based on the MD-Logic Artificial Pancreas algorithm, is a fully-automated, artificial-pancreas system for controlling glucose levels.
 The system links the glucose sensor with the insulin pump through computerized control algorithms.
 It uses data of glucose levels from a continuous glucose sensor, analyzes them and directs the insulin pump to deliver the correct dose of insulin that should be released to the body in order to maintain balanced blood glucose.
 In effect, the software continuously monitors glucose levels, and defines precisely when and how to adjust insulin levels.

 We admire and respect what Trae Carson and Jonathan Stapleton are crafting over at 405 Brewing, Norman’s first microbrewery.
 As people with diabetes, we were curious about the brewing process, the carbs, and, well, the taste of their Spring Stout.
 On all fronts, they did not disappoint.
 We talked about why carbs aren’t on the outside of most beer bottles.
 They helped Ryan unravel the mysterious effects of different beers on his blood sugar.
 We dug up carbohydrate counts on Guinness, Bud Light, IPAs, stouts, and lagers.
 We even got into the science behind alcohol’s interaction with the liver and how it causes the eventual plummeting of blood sugar.
-For all of those folks who love good weather and a drink to go with that occasion, this podcast was for you.
-Enjoy.
+For all of those folks who love good weather and a drink to go with that occasion, this podcast is for you.
+Continue reading →

 Today, I introduce a handbook.
 This is by no means an official guide, just a few realizations found through experience.
 Being high–when said like this in mixed company, expect perplexed looks and possibly explain our meaning of the “high” word–is an emotional and physical battleground.
 Confusion, anger, disappointment, and fatigue top my list of expected symptoms.